Pub waste management

 Pub waste streams

 Behind the lively atmosphere of a pub lies a less glamorous truth: waste.
-From empty bottles to paper napkins and plastic straws, pubs generate various waste streams daily.
+From empty bottles to paper napkins and plastic straws, pubs generate various waste streams every day.

 Let’s cut through the noise and explore the types of waste produced by pubs, revealing the reality behind the scenes.